How to write an effective meta-description?

 • Be concise/precise

-Meta descriptions are not for storytelling.
-Every word counts because users quickly decide what to click on when hovering over the results.
-Remember that descriptions are truncated after a certain length.
+Meta descriptions aren’t for storytelling.
+Every word counts because users quickly decide what to click on by hovering over the results.
+Don’t forget that descriptions are truncated after a certain length.

-Currently, the length is set at 160 characters approximately on computer and 120 characters approximately on mobile.
-There are SEO tools / plugins that allow you to write good meta descriptions at the right length.
+At present, the length is set at 160 characters or so on computer and 120 characters or so on mobile There are SEO tools / plugins that enable you to write good meta-descriptions at the right length.

-You need to do an analysis to know if you should optimize your metas for computer or mobile users.
-It all depends on your audience, but generally speaking, smartphone searches are becoming more and more common.
-If you opt for descriptions for desktop users, still make sure that mobile users have all the information they need about the length of text (120 characters) displayed in the mobile SERPs.
+You need to analyze whether you should optimize your metas for computer or mobile users.
+It all depends on your audience, but generally speaking, smartphone searches are becoming increasingly frequent.
+If you opt for descriptions for desktop users, still make sure that mobinauts have all the information they need about the text length (120 characters) displayed in mobile SERPs.

 • Writing the meta-description

-It's easiest to use a content management system or CMS.
-In Wix, Squarespace, Shopify and most other CMS, for example, you'll find a text box to type or paste your meta description into the back office.
-In WordPress, plugins like Yoast, SEOPress and RankMath offer the same functionality.
+It’s easiest to use a content management system or CMS.
+In Wix, Squarespace, Shopify and most other CMSs, for example, you’ll find a text box for typing or pasting your meta-description in the backoffice.
+In WordPress, plugins such as Yoast, SEOPress and RankMath offer the same functionality.
 We recommend SEOPress for this part.

-If you are not using a CMS, simply paste the meta description tag into the section of your HTML code.
+If you’re not using a CMS, simply paste the meta description tag into the <head> section of your HTML code.

-How to optimize the creation and writing of meta descriptions?
+How to optimize the creation and editing of meta descriptions

-Every time you create a new web page, you should give it a good meta description.
-But this is not enough.
-We advise you to do an audit to see if your pages have relevant meta descriptions.
+Every time you create a new web page, it’s a good idea to give it a good meta-description.
+But that’s not enough.
+We advise you to perform an audit to see if your pages do indeed have relevant meta-descriptions.

-It doesn't have to be about checking your entire site for meta descriptions.
-Instead, focus on the pages that generate the most traffic.
-This is where a better meta description can make a real difference.
+This doesn’t necessarily mean checking your entire site for meta-descriptions.
+Instead, focus on the pages that generate the most traffic That’s when a better meta-description can make a real difference.

-To help you in this task, you can use tools like Ahrefs and SEMrush.
-These are tools dedicated to SEO.
-To audit your meta descriptions, use the Site Audit function of these tools and then sort your pages according to their organic traffic to review the most important tags.
+To help you with this task, you can use tools like Ahrefs and SEMrush.
+These are dedicated SEO tools.
+To audit your meta-descriptions, use the Site Audit function of these tools, then sort your pages according to their organic traffic to examine the most important tags